vitalab/vitalab.github.io/article/_posts/2021-08-20-VariationalToDeterministicAE.md

 - **Spectral normalization**: Still taken from GAN literature, spectral normalization normalizes weight matrices by an estimate of their largest singular values: $$\theta^{SN}_{\ell} = \frac{\theta_{\ell}}{s(\theta_{\ell})}$$.

-The also consider a model without an explicit regularization on the decoder (referred to as RAE in the results), since they were curious to investigate if training techniques like dropout, batch normalization, etc., would implicitly regularize the network enough.
+They also consider a model without an explicit regularization on the decoder (referred to as RAE in the results), since they were curious to investigate if training techniques like dropout, batch normalization, etc., would implicitly regularize the network enough.